Jump to content

 We Explore Black History Month:

-During assembly in October we have discussed and explored the importance of Black History month.
+During assembly in October we discussed and explored the importance of Black History month.
 One of the incredible human beings who have pushed human exploits in sport to the limits, is Michael Jordan, and we found out about his life as a child.
 We talked about how important it is to see someone like you achieving things - if you can see it, you too can do it.
-We found out that people who are black or of mixed heritage, have not always been portrayed fairly, or even been visible at all in books, films and is discussion.
+We found out that those of us who are black or of mixed heritage, have not been, and are still often not

 This is the link to the official Black History Month Website: